 In Simon’s A Cold Hole, participants experience the effects of frigid water, as visitors observe from an adjacent gallery.
 Within the gallery, Simon arrests time –– creating a space of perpetual winter.

 Principal exhibition support is provided by Anne and Gregory Avis with contributing support from Raymond Learsy and Mary Ann and Bruno A. Quinson.
-Major exhibition support is provided by the National Endowment for the Arts, the Horace W. Goldsmith Foundation, the Barr Foundation, and the Massachusetts Cultural Council.
-Contributing support is provided by Raymond Learsy.
-Humanities programming related to the exhibition is funded in part by Mass Humanities, which receives support from the Massachusetts Cultural Council and is an affiliate of the National Endowment for the Humanities.
+Major exhibition support is provided by the National Endowment for the Arts, the Horace W. Goldsmith Foundation, the Barr Foundation, and the Mass Cultural Council.
+Institutional exhibition support is provided by MASS MoCA’s Director’s Advisory Council.
+Related programming is funded in part by Mass Humanities, which receives support from the Mass Cultural Council and is an affiliate of the National Endowment for the Humanities.